-“Seek independent advice from a firm that does not accept commission and therefore has no conflict of interest, I would recommend using a chartered financial planner, just as you would use a chartered accountant for tax advice,” says Mr Ritchie.
+“Seek independent advice from a firm that does not accept the commission and therefore has no conflict of interest, I would recommend using a chartered financial planner, just as you would use a chartered accountant for tax advice,” says Mr Ritchie.

 New clients sometimes present with shockingly unbalanced portfolios, he says.
 “We recently met one whose adviser said in 2010 that markets were expensive, and he should put all his money into cash.
 He was still in cash seven years later, during a period of record low savings rates and stunning stock market returns, and inflation had drastically eroded the value of his savings.”

-Gordon Robertson, director of financial advisory group InvestMe Financial Services in Dubai, recently saw the exact opposite.
+Gordon Robertson, director of the financial advisory group InvestMe Financial Services in Dubai, recently saw the exact opposite.
 “A new client told me he already had a diversified portfolio but when I checked I saw it was all equities, with too much concentration of risk.”

-A portfolio like this might do well in a rising market, but could get hammered when shares crash.
+A portfolio like this might do well in a rising market but could get hammered when shares crash.